Wednesday, April 15, 2020 (Updated Saturday, April 18)

 Two groups — End the Muni and Bedrooms Are for People — perhaps in an attempt to meet the now-abandoned vague notion of community support council initially floated, have launched online efforts through popular petition site Change.org.
 But in materials distributed to council head of next week’s meeting, it seems council will require more stringent requirements for collecting digital signatures.

-Council at the April 21 meeting will contemplate an emergency ordinance allowing the collection of “electronic” signatures.
+Council at the April 21 meeting will contemplate an emergency A piece of municipal (city-level) legislation. allowing the collection of “electronic” signatures.
 The means of collection are not specified, but organizers must remit to the city clerk a spreadsheet of names along with the date the petition was signed, address, zip code, voter registration number, telephone number and email address.

 Change.org does not typically provide that information to circulators, a spokesperson for Bedrooms Are For People said, so it’s unclear how they and other groups will move forward.